BenMAPCE/BenMAP-CE/BenMAP/Data/Country Shapefiles/readme.txt

 (Sept.
 29, 2015)

-BenMAP_country_files.zip contains a folder for each country contained in the BenMAP-CE Global Burden of Disease Rollback Tool.
+BenMAP_country_files_v2.zip contains a folder for each country contained in the BenMAP-CE Global Burden of Disease Rollback Tool.
 The files contained in these folders are for use in BenMAP-Community Edition (BenMAP-CE).

 The folders are named using the 3-character ISO code for each country.
 The file "country_names.csv" contains a list of all countries and their ISO codes in alphabetical order.